TJC (TV channel)

-TJC is a British home shopping channel and online retailer specialising in jewellery, home, beauty, fashion, gemstones and other lifestyle accessories.
+The Jewellery Channel, known otherwise as TJC, is a British home shopping channel and online retailer specialising in jewellery, home, beauty, fashion, gemstones and other lifestyle accessories.
 It is one of the main TV shopping channels in the UK.
 The channel launched on 4 April 2006, and currently broadcasts 24 hours a day.

 Background

-TJC is part of the Vaibhav Global Limited (VGL) group.
+TJC is part of the Vaibhav Global Limited (VGL) group, and is a sister network to Shop LC in the United States.
 The company mines and handcrafts many of the products sold on its TV networks, hence its claim to cut out the "middleman" and to attempt to undercut high-street prices.

 On 14 January 2008, The Jewellery Channel moved from Teddington Studios to new purpose-built studios in Middlesex, simultaneously switching to widescreen-format broadcasting.

 On 11 April 2008, The Jewellery Channel launched delivery to the Republic of Ireland for the first time.

 In November 2019, The Jewellery Channel HD launched on Freeview and Virgin Media.
 It closed on the former service on 22 June 2020 to help make room for COM7 following the closure of COM8.

 In May 2020, TJC formally changed their registered company name to 'Shop TJC Limited'.
 This was recorded at Companies House in the UK.
 The change was taken to reflect that the channel has broadened the products it sells into jewellery, lifestyle and homewares.

 In June 2020, similar to ITV's broadcasting of Ideal World and Create and Craft, TJC began simulcasting live broadcasts on More4 during the channel's downtime hours.

 On 15 March 2021, TJC HD launched on Sky, and then launched the following month on Freesat on 26 April.